 - Serve with a fresh green salad with an Asian style salad dressing.

 - If you're hosting an Asian style meal.
-Serve with other Chinese dishes such as Mongolian Beef and Broccoli, or Shrimp Stir Fry.
+Serve with other Chinese dishes such as Mongolian Beef and Broccoli, Shrimp Stir Fry, or Instant Pot Pepper Steak.

 - Try serving with a noodle or egg drop soup.